 Here we see Olga's Diner the way it looked when it opened at the Marlton Circle in 1960.
-This smaller unit and seperate Bakery was replaced in 1965 with the larger one shown below, a 400 seat Fodero-built diner which is there today.
+This smaller unit and seperate Bakery was replaced in 1965 with the larger one shown below, a 400 seat Fodero-built diner which remained in operation until October, 2008.
+The site is up for sale and it is reported a developer is interested in building an office building or shopping center here.

 It was once possible to see the bright neon Olga's sign as far as Van Zant School at night and cloudy days.
-The exposed neon tubes have since been coverd with red plastic giving the sign a softer glow.
+The exposed neon tubes were later covered with red plastic giving the sign a softer glow.

 These Van Zant students were inpatient to begin with things on September 9, 1971, the start of the 1971-72 school year.
 Shown in this photo published in the Evesham Township News was (l. to r.)
 Patrick Cornelious, 8; Lisa DeRosa, 9; Christina Walszak, 5; Allison Walczak, 8; and Jeff Keen, 7.